regimelab/notebooks/README.md

 Further Reading & Inspiration
 -----------------------------

-Interesting papers or books about Gaussian/stochastic processes, bayesian statistics, causal inference, and ecosystem or climate regime shift modeling.
-The first section emphasizes models influenced by statistical mechanics and thermodynamics and their relation to state transitions, ecosystem modeling, or climate; ideas about hysteresis, irreversibility and early warning signals.
+Interesting papers or books about Gaussian/stochastic processes, bayesian statistics, causal inference, and ecosystem or climate modeling.
+The first section emphasizes models influenced by statistical mechanics and thermodynamics and their relation to state transitions: ideas about hysteresis, irreversibility in the dynamics and early warning signals for critical transitions.

 <br/>
 <b> Climate, Ecosystem Regimes & Critical Slowing Down </b>